First, lirc is packaged for all major linux distributions. If you

 If you want a graphical interface for controlling your devices

-using LIRC, you should have a look at xrc.
+using LIRC, you might have a look at xrc.
 You can download the

 xrc package from the LIRC homepage. xrc is a Qt based